otrv4/otrv4-prekey-server/otrv4-prekey-server.md

   </message>
 ```

-The service responds with a Prekey Publication message, this time not inside
+The service responds with a Prekey Publication message, this time not attached
-a DAKE-3 message and without a MAC field.
+to a DAKE-3 message and without the Prekey MAC field:

 ```
   <message